afragen/wp-debugging/README.md

 [Query Monitor](https://wordpress.org/plugins/query-monitor/) and [Debug Bar](https://wordpress.org/plugins/debug-bar/) plugins are optional dependencies to aid in debugging and troubleshooting.
 The notice for installation will recur 30 days after being dismissed.

+There is also an option to bypass the WordPress 5.1 WSOD Shutdown Handler.

 ## Development

 PRs are welcome against the `develop` branch.